Cliffs of Moher with Kids: Safety, Tips & What to Expect

 The views of the Cliffs of Moher are excellent for the adults, but one downside of the rock slabs is that the kids can’t see any views without being picked up.

-image of children walking along the rock wall with path in front of them at cliffs of moher ireland
+The Brewer kids walks along the rock wall with path in front of them at cliffs of moher ireland.

-There are some sections of the trail which do not have the wall of rock slabs, but in these areas the trail was so far from the cliff face, that we felt it was safe to proceed (keeping a close eye on the kids).
+Some sections of the trail do not have the rock wall, but in these areas the trail was so far from the cliff face, that we felt it was safe to proceed (keeping a close eye on the kids).

-So, when the line of rock slabs ended after 1 mile (1.5km), and the trail moved closer to the cliff face, we decided to turn back due to safety concerns.
+When the line of rock slabs ended after 1.5 km (1 mile) and the trail moved closer to the cliff face, we decided to turn back due to safety concerns.
 Without the safety rocks, we weren’t comfortable taking the risk beyond this point.

-You’ll have to make your own decisions on how far you are willing to go, but no matter your choice, it’s clear that you can have a very good visit to the Cliffs of Moher with kids.
+You’ll have to decide how far you’re comfortable going.
+Even if you stay on the designated trails, you can have a very good visit to the Cliffs of Moher with kids.

 If you are coming from Dublin or Cork, read more on how we spent our time in Dublin with kids and in Cork with kids.

-If you like the idea of separate bedrooms, laundry facilitates and your own kitchen, you can browse the available Cliffs of Moher vacation home rentals.
+If you like the idea of separate bedrooms, laundry facilities and your own kitchen, you can browse the available Cliffs of Moher vacation home rentals.

-If you are looking for a family-friendly Cliffs of Moher hotel, you’ll find a good selection on Booking.com.
+If you are looking for a family-friendly Cliffs of Moher hotel, you’ll find a good selection on Booking.

 Our Travel Journal for Kids